Skip to Main Content

 Solutions for Multimedia

-• Find copyright-free materials to use or create your own.
+Find copyright-free materials to use or create your own.
+Here are some options:

-- Several resources have separate searches of images/multimedia AND
+• Several resources have separate searches of images/multimedia

-Access Medicine and Clinical Key all you to make PowerPoint slides
+• Access Medicine and Clinical Key allow you to make PowerPoint slides

 1. Go to Google Images